-If you choose to "Disagree" and intend to dispute one or more items you must do so by requesting an informal review in accordance with Title 1 Texas Administrative Code (TAC) § 355-110.
+If you choose to "Disagree" and intend to dispute one or more items you must do so by requesting an informal review in accordance with Title 1.
+Texas Administrative Code (TAC) § 355-110.
 After clicking the "Disagree" button, you will be provided with instructions of mandatory actions you must take.
-In accordance with the instructions contained in Step 53.
-If a request for Informal enview or request for 15 day extension is received by HHSC later than the review partial expiration date stated above, it will not be accepted.
+In accordance with the instructions contained in Step 13.
+If a request for informal review or request for 15 day extension is received by HHSC later than the review point expiration date stated above, it will not be accepted.
 Requests that are post-marked prior to this deadline date but received after the deadline date will not be accepted.
-If you do not request an informal review by this deadline date but received after the deadline date you will not be accepted.
 If you do not request an informal review by this deadline date you will not be accepted.
-If you do not request an informal review by this deadline date you will not be accepted.
+If you do not request an informal review by this deadline date you will not be about the conjugate of formal appeal inspiring these exclusions or adjustments.